 What to expect from other drivers

-Here are the some of the things that is worth noting before going headfirst into the Cypriot traffic.
+Here are the some of the things that are worth noting before going headfirst into the Cypriot traffic.

 Roundabouts are a cause of confusion for many drivers.
-Even though there should be no difference driving in a roundabout in Cyprus and most other countries (except most countries drive in the right hand side), it is quite different.
+Even though there should be no difference driving in a roundabout in Cyprus and most other countries (except most countries drive on the right-hand side), it is quite different.

 What you should do is simple.
 Make sure you know, where you will be going and position your car based accordingly.
 Keep a keen eye on the other traffic when you change lane or exit the roundabout and make sure to use your blinkers.